aselshall/aea/m01/lesson01.md

 - **Which approach would be more efficient or feasible in a real engineering context?**

 Thus, mathematical models allow engineers to predict and analyze systems without repeated need for physical testing.

 ---
-### Lesson: Mathematical Modeling and Engineering Problem Solving

----

-### **1. Introduction to Mathematical Modeling**

-**Definition:**
-Mathematical modeling involves representing real-world systems with mathematical expressions, allowing engineers to predict and analyze system behavior under various conditions.
-Models simplify complex phenomena and help solve practical problems in fields like fluid mechanics, environmental engineering, and materials science.

-**Purpose in Engineering:**
-- Provides a structured way to understand, predict, and optimize real-world systems.
-- Allows for experimentation in a controlled, cost-effective way.
-- Facilitates decision-making by assessing different scenarios and predicting system responses.

----
 ### Steps in Mathematical Modeling